apify/apify-docs/sources/academy/tutorials/apify_scrapers/cheerio_scraper.md

 It might look a little too complex at first glance, but let us walk you through it.
 We find all the `<time>` elements.
 Then, we read its `datetime` attribute, because that's where a unix timestamp is stored as a `string`.

 But we would much rather see a readable date in our results, not a unix timestamp, so we need to convert it.
-Unfortunately the `new Date()` constructor will not accept a `string`, so we cast the `string` to a `number` using the `Number()` function before actually calling `new Date()`.
+Unfortunately, the `new Date()` constructor will not accept a `string`, so we cast the `string` to a `number` using the `Number()` function before actually calling `new Date()`.
 Phew!